alterNERDtive/EDDiscovery-wiki/Using-the-Settings-Page.md

 * Number Rows Latest Entry Highest: By default 1 is the latest entry.
 If you prefer it the other way around, click this.

-* History cursor to new Journal Entry automatically: When a new journal entry is entered, change the cursor on the [history grid](Using the History Grid) to the entry.
+* History cursor to new Journal Entry automatically: When a new journal entry is entered, change the cursor on the [[history grid|Using the History Grid]] to the entry.

 * Display Game time instead of local time: Display UTC game time instead of your local time.